tenkeyless/dart_docs/src/content/effective-dart/design.md

 negative case for that property.

-### PREFER an imperative verb phrase for a function or method whose main purpose is a side effect
+### PREFER an imperative verb phrase for a function or method whose main purpose is a side effect {:#prefer-an-imperative-verb-phrase-for-a-function-or-method-whose-main-purpose-is-a-side-effect}

 Callable members can return a result to the caller and perform other work or side effects.
 In an imperative language like Dart, members are often called